GST Composition Scheme for Service Providers

 What is the Composition Scheme for Service Providers?

-A service provider's registration into the composition scheme is the same as that of an existing composition taxpayer.
-However, if a service provider chooses to pay the composition levy, he or she must review S.No.5 (iii) in CMP-02 (“any other supplier eligible for composition levy”).
-Aside from that, the rest of the information must be provided like other composition dealers.
+The process for a service provider to register for the composition scheme is the same as that for an existing composition taxpayer.
+However, if a service provider chooses to pay the composition levy, they must check S.No.5 (iii) in CMP-02 (“any other supplier eligible for composition levy”).
+Other than that, they need to provide the same information as other composition dealers.

 Pros and Cons of Composition Scheme